-Information on crime, road safety, drug penalties, and terrorist activity in England is included on the U.S. Department of State travel website.
-Safety in and around Harlaxton will be discussed during orientation in England.
+Information on crime, specific safety issues, road safety, drug penalties, and terrorist activity in the U.K. is included in the U.S. State Department's United Kingdom Country Information website.
+Specific safety in and around Harlaxton will be discussed during orientation in Eau Claire and at Harlaxton.